alturkaitretaj/cloud-file-converter/README.md

 ## How It Works

-1. User uploads a DOCX or PDF file.
+1. User uploads a DOCX or PDF file through the web interface.
-2. The Flask backend processes the file.
+2. The Flask backend running on EC2 processes the file.
 3. The file is converted to the requested format.
-4. The converted file is available for download.
+4. The converted file is provided for download.

 ---